openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_mac_vlan/README.md

-# TE-18.4 Classify traffic on input using destination mac and police using 1 rate, 2 color marker
+# TE-18.4 Classify traffic on input matching all packets and police using 1 rate, 2 color marker

 ## Summary

 Use the gRIBI applied ip entries from TE-18.1 gRIBI.
 Configure an ingress scheduler to police traffic using a 1 rate, 2 color policer.
-Configure a classifier to match traffic on a destination mac.
-Apply the configuration to a VLAN on an aggregate interface.
+Attach the scheduler to the interface without a classifier.
+Lack of match conditions will cause all packets to be matched.
 Send traffic to validate the policer.

 ## Topology